Mary and her husband work on international projects and have travelled to many places in Spain.

 As cities vied with each other for pre-eminence during the Roman Imperial period, amphitheatres became symbols of the city's wealth.

 Given its wealth as a Roman colony, Tarraco has an enormous amphitheatre (109.5 metres by 86.5 metres) outside of Rome at that time.
 Estimates claimed that this Amfiteatre de Tarraco could hold a crowd of around 14,000.
-Built overlooking the Mediterranean, I am sure it was one of the most beautiful as well.
+Built overlooking the Mediterranean, I am sure it was one of the most beautiful.

 Amphitheatres were open-air venues where the Romans had gladiator games, plays, athletic competitions, fights with wild beasts and executions of those given death sentences.
 It was also a venue to Romanize the colonies' people and for the flamen (priest) to promote the cult of Emperor worship.

-Amphitheatres are different from other open-air venues like the circuses, hippodromes or the theatres in that they are circular.
-Thus, the term amphitheatrum, which means theatre all around.
+Amphitheatres differ from other open-air venues like circuses, hippodromes or theatres in that they are circular.
+Thus, the term amphitheatre, which means theatre all around.
 This term is to distinguish it from the theatres, which are semicircular.
 Today, though, the words have been used interchangeably.
 There are still around 230 amphitheatres all over the Roman Empire's former parts.

 Today in Tarragona, you can still see an almost complete representation of a Roman amphitheatre with the seats arranged according to classes.
 In some cases, they marked the seats for families and magistrates.
 There is, of course, the place for those standing only and the other elements of a theatre.

 The Via Augusta passed through here, and in the first century, they constructed on each side of the road the Necropolis and funerary remains.

 To visit the place, here's some info for you:

 Phone: 977 24 25 79; 977 24 22 20; Website: http://museu.
 Tarragona.cat